-- 1. The "W" prefix is not included on the part marking. - 2.
-Only the 2nd letter is used for the part marking; WSON package type ZP is not used for the part marking. - 3.
+- 1. The "W" prefix is not included on the part marking. - Only the 2nd letter is used for the part marking; WSON package type ZP & ZE are not used for the part marking. - 3.
 Standard bulk shipments are in Tube (shape E).
-Please specify alternate packing method, such as Tape and Reel (shape T) or Tray (shape S), when placing orders. - 4. /HOLD function is disabled to support Standard, Dual and Quad I/O without user setting. - 5.
-For DTR, QPI supporting, please refer to W25Q32JV DTR datasheet.
+Please specify alternate packing method, such as Tape and Reel (shape T) or Tray (shape S), when placing orders. - 4.
+For shipments with OTP feature enabled, please contact Winbond for details. - 5. /HOLD function is disabled to support Standard, Dual and Quad I/O without user setting. - 6.
+For DTR, QPI supporting, please refer to W25Q128JV-M DTR datasheet.